NibiruChain/py-sdk/docs/source/perpetual.rst

     trader.tx.execute_msgs(
         nib.msg.MsgOpenPosition(
-            trader.address,                 # The address of the trader token_pair="ubtc:unusd",     # The market to interact with side=Side.BUY,                  # Either Side.BUY or Side.SELL
+            trader.address,                 # The address of the trader pair="ubtc:unusd",     # The market to interact with side=Side.BUY,                  # Either Side.BUY or Side.SELL
             quote_asset_amount=23000,       # Margin for the position
             leverage=5,                     # Leverage of the position